-- Textiles can only be grouped together if they are tested under the same protocol - Fabrics with different threads, fiber contents, piping, trim, etc. are considered different and are to be tested to the following guidelines - If the fabric is the same, but the product is not (ex: quilts, sheeting and shams) -the largest sample shall be tested to the full protocol and the remaining items will be tested for colorfastness and any unique performance testlines. - If multiple programs in multiple colors are grouped together, the lab shall choose the item and color of most concern and conduct testing to the full protocol.
-Should an item in the assortment include an embellishment or function that the full protocol tested item lacks, the lab shall conduct additional testing (for example, a pillow sham with embroidery or a duvet with buttons). - Additional Colors: Test all colorfastness test lines in each protocol - For rugs only: - Flammability testing must be conducted on all colors - Rug size 5x8 should be tested to full protocol, other colors can be submitted in the form of a swatch.
+- Textiles can only be grouped together if they are tested under the same protocol - Fabrics with different threads, colorways, fiber contents, piping, trim, etc. are considered different and are to be tested to the following guidelines - If the fabric is the same, but the product is not (ex: quilts, sheeting and shams) -the largest sample shall be tested to the full protocol and the remaining items will be tested for colorfastness and any unique performance testlines. - Should an item in the assortment include an embellishment or function that the full protocol tested item lacks, the lab shall conduct additional testing (for example, a pillow sham with embroidery or a duvet with buttons). - Additional Colors: Test all colorfastness test lines and unique colorway testlines in each protocol - When grouping textiles of the same size and collection, any additional colorway may be sent to the laboratory as a 3 yard swatch. - For rugs only: - Flammability testing must be conducted on all colors - Rug size 5x8 should be tested to full protocol, other colors can be submitted in the form of a swatch.
 If this size does not exist in the program, use the following metrics to determine which size (large=Each Side is > 1.83 m (6 ft) and a surface area > 2.23 m2 (24 sq ft)) please reach out to the lab for full sample requirements and any questions. - If the lab determines that additional safety-related tests are applicable based on the different color, size or function applications, then the lab shall proceed.

-Kitchen and Entertaining Guidelines:
+Entertaining and Houseware Guidelines: